Last updated on: 2 September 2020

 How will we make sure our site is secure?

-We follow strict security procedures to manage how your personal data is stored, used, who sees it and to help stop any unauthorised person getting hold of it.
-All personal data you register with Virgin.com will be located behind a firewall.
+We follow strict security procedures to manage how your personal data is stored and used, and who sees it, and to help stop any unauthorised person getting hold of it.
+All personal data you register with the Website will be located behind a firewall.
 We take security extremely seriously but as no system is 100% secure, we can't completely guarantee the protection of your personal data, any more than any other organisation can.
-So we can't accept any liability for the loss, theft or misuse of the personal data which you've registered on our website if there is a security breach.
-If you submit a business proposal to us through https://www.virgin.com/become-a-virgin-business our business proposal information will be held subject to the terms and conditions set out on the submission page and any Business Proposal Submission Agreement that you agree to when submitting your proposal.
+So we can't accept any liability for the loss, theft or misuse of the personal data which you've registered on the Website if there is a security breach.

 Will we transfer any personal data outside the EU?